davidlday/RemindersWidget/README.md

 In support of his direction, I'm taking steps to separate the styling from the code used to pull tasks from Reminders.
 A new subdirectory was added (./reminders.widget/styles) which contains contributed styles, and which can be tweaked to your heart's content.
 While you're free to tweak any of the css files in that directory, I suggest you copy the style you want to work with to custom.css and make your changes there.
 I won't accept any style submissions using that filename.

+At the top of the reminders.coffee script, look for the line:

+    @import url(reminders.widget/styles/default.css);

+Change "default.css" to whatever style file you want to apply.

 ### If text looks blurry on your screen

 Find and replace the line `font-size: 10pt` with `font-size: 11pt`.
 Additionally, change the `11pt` to `12pt` or `13pt` for added readability.